 - Remanded (sent back)

-The Board has remanded the claim for service connection for a dental disability, specifically chipped teeth, as VHA must adjudicate eligibility under VA regulations before making a decision.
+The Board has remanded the claim for service connection for a dental disability, specifically chipped teeth, as it requires VHA to adjudicate eligibility under VA regulations.

 - Remanded (sent back)